Fat Bear Week: History

-Fat Bear Week, founded by former park ranger Mike Fitz, was founded as Fat Bear Tuesday in 2014.
+Fat Bear Week was founded as Fat Bear Tuesday by former park ranger Mike Fitz in 2014.
 He came up with the idea after noting the interest in online livestreams of the bears feeding at the river.
 Visitors to the national park were asked to review before and after photos of a number of the park's bears and to vote for the fattest bear in a single-elimination tournament.
-In 2015, the tournament went digital and was extended to a week.
+In 2015, the tournament was first hosted online, and was extended to a week.